 He has traveled extensively shooting and visually directing film projects for commercial clients, nonprofit organizations and his own company, Chance Multimedia.
 James owns Canon and Sony systems and a Movi gimbal.

-Chance Multimedia was founded by James and his wife Jessica Chance in 2009.
+Chance Multimedia was founded in 2009.
 Now with a full-time staff, the company continues to produce highly visual storytelling projects in the US and abroad.